Rethinking the Objectives of Extractive Question Answering: Experimental Setup

-\textbf{Top-K surface form filtering}.
-Following~\citet{das2019multi}, the top-K probabilities are aggregated for the top-$K$ span predictions for all their surface forms (same strings) in the text.
-This is done by summing all probabilities bound to same surface form into the most probable position of that surface form and setting rest to 0.
-We use $K=100$.

-\subsection{Statistical testing}
+\subsection{Statistical Testing}

-To improve the soundness of presented results, we use several statistical tests.
-An exact match (EM) metric can be viewed as average of samples from Bernoulli distribution.
+To improve the soundness of the presented results, we use several statistical tests.
+An exact match (EM) metric can be viewed as an average of samples from Bernoulli distribution.
 As stated via central limit theorem, a good assumption might be the EM comes from the normal distribution.
-We train 10 models for each presented LRM's result, obtaining 10 EMs for each sample. \textit{Anderson-Darling} normality test \cite{stephens1974edf} is used to check this assumption -- whether sample truly comes from the normal distribution.
-Then we use the \textit{one-tailed paired t-test} to check whether case of improvement for compound objective w.r.t. independent objective is significant and analogically whether the improvement of compound objective with DSS w.r.t. compound objective is significant.
-The improvement is significant iff \textit{p-value}<0.05.
-We use the reference implementation from \cite{dror2018hitchhiker}.
+We train 10 models for each presented LRM's result, obtaining 10 EMs for each sample. \textit{Anderson-Darling} normality test \cite{stephens1974edf} is used to check this assumption -- whether the sample truly comes from the normal distribution.
+Then we use the \textit{one-tailed paired t-test} to check whether the case of improvement is significant.
+The improvement is significant iff $\textrm{p-value} <0.05$.
+We use the reference implementation from \citet{dror2018hitchhiker}.